Item 1 Cover Page

 IAIM does not receive Client referrals as an incentive to use IAA or any other brokerage to hold Client assets, and with the exception of the TPAM Program, IAIM does not permit a Client to direct brokerage.

 As a matter of policy and practice, IAIM does not generally block Client trades and, therefore, implements Client transactions separately for each account.
 Due to this practice, certain Client trades may be executed before others, at a different price and/or commission rate.
 Additionally, our Clients may not receive volume discounts available to advisers who block Client trades.
 If we determine that aggregation of trades in a certain situation will be beneficial to our Clients, transactions will be averaged as to price and will be allocated among our Clients in proportion to the purchase and sale orders placed from each Client account on any given day.
 Clients should carefully review the disclosure documents of selected TPAMs and/or program sponsor(s) for detailed information about their best execution, aggregation and allocation practices.

 Item 13 Review of Accounts

 Each Advisor is responsible for reviewing accounts assigned to him or her.
-Supervisory account reviews are conducted periodically by the Chief Compliance Officer or his/her designee.
+Accounts are reviewed prior to the account being established.
+Supervisory account reviews are conducted periodically by the compliance department.